 They also eat lentils in Italy for good monetary fortune in the upcoming year.
 Lentils with zampone o cotechino (sausages) is the most popular dish that’s served.
 Pork is an auspicious sign for the New Year and it’s part of the meal.

 If you’re interested in learning about other New Year’s traditions, you can read about Symbolic Foods Eaten Around the World for New Years.
 Feel free to share your traditions with us in the comments below.

 Buon anno!
 Happy New Year!

 This article was posted on Sunday, December 28th, 2008 at 3:42 pm and is filed under Countries & Cultures, Customs and Traditions, Holidays Around the World, Italian, Italy, Languages, Mama Lisa, New Years.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Italian New Year’s Eve Tradition of Wearing Red Underpants for Good Luck”

 Leave a Reply